INCATools/table-editor/README.md

-# INCA table-editor
+# INCA table-editor: Ontology development for mere mortals

 ## Purpose

-The INCA table editor enables biomedical curators to create new term requests compositionally from a configurable set of existing ontologies and terminologies.
-This side-steps the requirement that curators manually edit the owl file according to a protocol and that they go to other sources to look up terms.
-Not only are both of these manual steps are tedious and error prone, they also require considerable training.
-By contrast, the INCA Table Editor allows any curator to select terms using autocomplete according to a configurable design pattern presented in a familiar spreadsheet-like interface.
-This formal pattern-based approach democratizes the term request process while also avoiding errors of logic.
-Each new term request is issued a generic IRI until such a time as it can be given an actual namespace and ID in an appropriate ontology.
+The INCA table editor enables biomedical curators to create new term requests compositionally from a configurable set of existing ontologies and terminologies and within a familiar spreadsheet-like interface.
+Because directly editing ontology owl files requires considerable training (not to mention patience and QC), spreadsheet-based methods for term requests are not new; however, what INCA Table Editor provides a combination of three key innovations: configurable autocomplete, design-pattern driven logic, and (planned) GitHub integration.
+This democratizes and accelerates the term request process while also avoiding errors of logic right at the source.
+Each new term request is complete and logically valid, and is issued a generic IRI until such a time as it can be given an actual namespace and ID in an appropriate ontology.

+The formal pattern-based approach we use is the [Dead Simple Ontology Design Patterns (DOSDP)](https://github.com/dosumis/dead_simple_owl_design_patterns) published here [(PMC5460348)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5460348/).

-Using a different configuration, the INCA table editor can also be used for instance-level annotations, such as between diseases and phenotypes, or genes and phenotypes, or a patient and phenotypes.
+Using a different configuration, the DOSDP can also be leveraged for instance-level annotations, such as between diseases and phenotypes, or genes and phenotypes, or a patient and phenotypes.
 This kind of annotation use case is sometimes called "A-box"; where as the terminology use case above is sometimes called "T-box".

 ## Live demo site